Backdate/backdate.github.io/README.md

 ## Github repositories

 ### TP-Tools
-A set aaof FREE tools for your fanuc robot.
+A set of FREE tools for your fanuc robot.

 [TP-Tools](https://github.com/Backdate/TP-Tools)